jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-3e.md

 - the genius which planned them has been extinguished, perhaps from not having the same employment.

-40 The spending for durable commodities maintains more people than the spending for the most profuse hospitality.
+{{< s v="40" >}} The spending for durable commodities maintains more people than the spending for the most profuse hospitality.

 Perhaps half of 300 pounds weight of provisions served at a great festival is wasted.
-    It would maintain unproductive hands.
+- It would maintain unproductive hands.
-    It would increase prices or the exchangeable value of the national annual produce.
+- It would increase prices or the exchangeable value of the national annual produce.

 If those provisions were employed instead in employing masons, carpenters, upholsterers, mechanics, etc. those provisions would be repaid in pennies and pound weights without losing a single ounce.
-    It would maintain productive hands.
+- It would maintain productive hands.
-    It would not increase prices.
+- It would not increase prices.

-41 However, this does not mean that spending on durable goods always indicates more generosity than spending on hospitality.
+{{< s v="41" >}} However, this does not mean that spending on durable goods always indicates more generosity than spending on hospitality.

 When a rich man spends his revenue chiefly in hospitality, he shares most of it with his friends.
 When he employs it in buying durable commodities, he spends it on his own person.
     He gives nothing to others without an equivalent.
     A person is trifling, base, and selfish when he uses his revenue to buy frivolous objects such as ornaments of dress, furniture, jewels, trinkets, and gewgaws for himself.

 All that I mean is, that buying durable commodities=
     causes some accumulation of valuable commodities, and is more favourable to private frugality.